Sandeepsuresh1998/MagicAssesment/README.md

   column, so I used that then created an object that stores the station id and the corresponding lowest temperature.

 ## Part 2 getStationWithMostFluctuation
-  This was a little trickier, as originally I thought that "most fluctuation" would also mean "highest standard deviation."
+  This part was a little trickier, as originally I thought that "most fluctuation" would also mean "highest standard deviation."
 In an earlier version of my code (not shown in commits), the implementation of this part was easier as std() is a built in function for panda series, where as total fluctuation is not.
 After some testing, I found this initial assumption was not true, and thus resorted to calculating fluctuation itself, which is a little more inefficient than std.
 If I had more time, I would research if there is a more efficient way to calculate total